Frequently Asked Questions (FAQ's):

 The population of Veterans, Active Military, National Guard, and Reserves as well as first responders need our help.
 These great Americans fought for us so others could go on with their lives without the burden of war.
 Now we have the opportunity to repay this debt by helping them achieve physical, mental, spiritual, emotional and relational wellness; including victory over PTSD.
 In support of this objective, the National Center for Healthy Veterans will serve as a subject matter resource to educate and mobilize communities, corporations, campuses, and churches regarding PTSD, and other mental and behavioral health challenges our veterans and their families encounter.

-Will people with pain and depression medications reside on the property ?
+Will people with pain and depression medications reside on the property?

 What kind of farming will you be doing?

-The existing farm property is set up as a world-class equestrian facility, we intend to restore and use the facility to run a reasonable horse boarding facility and to partner with local and national leaders in equine therapy.
+The existing farm property is set up as a world-class equestrian facility.
+We intend to restore and use the facility to run a reasonable horse boarding facility and to partner with local and national leaders in equine therapy.

 The additional existing paddocks and hay/alfalfa fields will be utilized to produce small square hay bales for the horse operation, and to rotate pasture-raised egg-laying chickens, as well as graze beef animals in a daily rotational system with movable paddocks.

 All of our farm operations and systems will be designed to reduce heavy equipment usage and involve more people at varying skill levels in the farming process to create dignified work and foster a healing environment.
 At every opportunity we will use regenerative agriculture to ensure the best use of available land.

 What kind of experience and expertise do you have?